twse/random-stuff/Readable Fonts/Transliteration.md

 Michael Best (Murari Dasa) wrote a keyboard driver and created screen fonts for Classical Sanskrit transliteration, ca. 1997.

-Gudrun Bühnemann created a set of CSX fonts based on Courier, New Century Schoolbook or Times and a Norman encoding font based on Times.
-Download the fonts from [here](http://imp.ls.wisc.edu/~gbuhnema/macfonts.html) or [here](http://lca.wisc.edu/~gbuhnema/~fonts.html).
-The fonts are released under the GNU GPL 2.0 license.

 Miguel Civil created a set of fonts for Semitic etymologies – Nippur-Guti.
 These fonts are only compatible with Windows.

 DV1-TTYogesh, a font in TrueType format, is based on Helvetica Light for transliteration of Indic languages.